robinweser/fela/README.md

 // first of all we need a valid DOM element to render into
 // preferable a <style> element within document.head
-// but you could actually use any valid DOM node const node = document.getElementById('style-element')
+// but you could actually use any valid DOM node>M const node = document.getElementById('style-element')

 // will create a new renderer and bind to the DOM node